 - Long sleeve pink t-shirt from K-mart

-- Black and white stripe capri leggings (made from our FREE Legging pattern)
+- Black and white stripe capri leggings (made from our Patterns-for-pennies Legging pattern)

 - An elastic waist skirt made from a vintage sheet (a good tutorial for making one of these)

-- Navy full length leggings (made from our FREE Legging pattern)
+- Navy full length leggings (made from our Patterns-for-pennies Legging Pattern)

 - Pink knit circle skirt (made from our #106 Skort pattern without the shorts)

-- Pink capri leggings (made from our FREE Legging pattern)
+- Pink capri leggings (made from our Patterns-for-pennies Legging Pattern)

 - Teal dress (This is the Josephine dress by Bella Sunshine designs for One Thimble)

 - Navy suspender skirt (made for my daughter by a gorgeous friend of mine)

 - Grey Jumper dress (made with our #113 Romper pattern with the Free skirt add on)